JuneJe0n/Upstage-NLP-Project_Team8/README.md

 - Gathered and polished every code written by team members
    - Had to study every method used in the project, and invest a lot of time and effort in merging codes with different styles and structures.
    - Especially had a very hard time debugging, and selecting best methods and structures.
+- Contributed a lot in enhancing performance
    - Found out that using ChatPromptTemplate and 5 shot prompting is very important, and polished every single prompt in order to improve performance.
    - Proposed the idea of separating the database and implemented it, which was a big help to the performance scores.

 2. (박경숙)
 - Created keywords extract prompt + used keyword subsets for wikipedia search